denten-courses/form-formula-format/README.md

 ### Week 13: Depth and Surface

--  Best, Stephen, and Sharon Marcus.
-“Surface Reading: An Introduction.”
+-  Best, Stephen, and Sharon Marcus. “[Surface Reading: An Introduction][131].”
    Representations 108, no. 1 (November 1, 2009): 1–21.

 - Selections from Levine, Caroline. *Forms: Whole, Rhythm, Hierarchy,